indiqusdocs/stpi/docs/Guide/Networking/VirtualPrivateClouds/IPv4AddressesandRules.md

 ---
 sidebar_position: 7
 ---
-# IPv4 Addresses and VPC
+# IPv4 Addresses and Rules

-IPv4 Addresses are an integral part of using VPC networking and are required to access various components of the VPC.
-By default, the Public IP address is assigned to the VR, allowing it to communicate over the Public network to transmit traffic to/from the VR.
-This address can also be used for configuring remote access (L2TP) and site-to-site (IPSec) VPN connections.
+Additional IPv4 addresses provide extra public network endpoints for resources within a Virtual Private Cloud (VPC).
+After an IPv4 address is added, you can configure network rules, such as load balancing, port forwarding, and Static NAT, to control how incoming traffic is routed and made accessible.
+This enables flexible network connectivity while supporting application availability and secure access.

 ## Configuring Additional Public IP